HZ-HBO-ICT/gasten-in-zeeland/README.md

 # Gasten in Zeeland (Guests in Zeeland)

-Gathers data from accomodations in Zeeland for monitoring during COVID-19 crisis.
+Gathers data from accommodations in Zeeland for monitoring during COVID-19 crisis.

 ## Features

-* Accomodation managers can add guest count on a daily basis
+* accommodation managers can add guest count on a daily basis
 * Data can be downloaded for local analysis

 ## Developing